 The principal concerns in the Carmel are mainstem passage and flow management.
 In the lower river flow events are often insufficient to reach the mouth, resulting in mass mortalities of emigrating macropthalmia.
 Proposed actions are focused on the mainstem.
 In the upper reaches, they include removal of the dams and monitoring of recolonization in the upper drainage.
 In the lower reaches, proposed actions include development of improved flow management, inclusion of lamprey movement periods into flow decision-making, and mitigation measures to prevent mortality events driven by insufficiency and timing of flows.

 Figure 8.
 San Clemente Dam on the Carmel River.
-Passage above the dam will provide an additional 7 miles of mainstem habitat, an implementation action that is currently underway (Photo curtesy of the San Clemente Dam removal project).
+The dam was removed in 2015, providing an additional 7 miles of mainstem habitat (Photo curtesy of the San Clemente Dam removal project).

 Central Coastal